-As with all important requests, it is best to put a request for an evaluation for Special Education in writing, and address it to the general education teacher or principal.
-Be specific about why you believe your child needs an evaluation and what skill areas are of concern.
+As with all important requests made to any type of provider on behalf of your child, it is best to put a request for an evaluation for Special Education in writing, and address it to the superintendent of your school or the director of Special Education.
+Be specific about why you believe your child needs an evaluation and what skill areas need to be evaluated.

-In lowa, the first step when an evaluation has been requested for a child is for a team to decide if there might be a disability that is impacting educational performance.
-If there is enough evidence that a disability is suspected of causing difficulties in school then the team should move forward with the evaluation process without significant delay.
+In lowa, the first step when an evaluation has been requested for a student is for a team to decide if there might be a disability that is impacting educational performance or if there is enough reason to move forward with the evaluation process.
+If there is enough evidence that a disability is suspected then the team should move forward with the evaluation process.

 To begin the process, the school may hold a meeting with the parents and the Area Education Agency (AEA) to determine the presence of a suspected disability using a form as a guide.
 This process should not significantly delay an evaluation.
 It is reasonable to expect the Disability Suspected meeting to be scheduled within ten calendar days of notifying the school in writing that you are requesting an evaluation.

-At this first meeting, you should expect to discuss what the issues are that led you to believe a disability is or might be affecting your child's ability to learn.
-Parents/guardians should be prepared to bring relevant information to show the child's needs which can include information from outside providers and what you experience at home.
+At this first meeting, you should expect to discuss what the issues are that led you to believe a disability is or might be affecting your child's ability to learn, and review any related data.

+There is no need for obtaining added data to determine if a disability is suspected that warrants an evaluation at this step in the process.
 The bar for determining whether a disability is suspected is intended to be low.
-If there is a need for obtaining additional data this warrants an evaluation at this step in the process.
 This process should not require extensive analysis, and should not wait for other interventions to be tried first.
-The ultimate question is whether the team suspects that a student may have a disability that may be impacting the student's progress or participation in school.
+The question is whether the team suspects that a student may have a disability that may be impacting the student's progress or participation in school.

-What are the four conditions outlined by the Disability Suspected Form that trigger a special education evaluation though IDEA?
+Three instances outlined by the Disability Suspected Form that trigger an IDEA evaluation

 - 1) The child has a disability that meets one of the 13 categories of disability under IDEA and that disability has an impact on the student's education.
-The 13 categories are as follows: autism, deafblindness, deafness, emotional disturbance, hearing impairment, intellectual disability, orthopedic impairment, other health impairment, specific learning disability, speech or language impairment, traumatic brain injury, and visual impairment including blindness. - 2) There is data to suggest that the student is not
+The 13 categories are as follows: autism, deafblindness, deafness, emotional disturbance, hearing impairment, intellectual disability, orthopedic impairment, other health impairment, specific learning disability, speech or language impairment, traumatic brain injury, and visual impairment including blindness. - 2) There is data to suggest that the student has received high quality instruction (including general education, and targeted and supplemental interventions) and the student isn't making or progressing towards the expected minimum standards.
+The student is unique when compared to peers, and the performance can't be explained by other factors than a suspected disability. - 3) The child has received high quality instruction and interventions targeted to the area of concern and is making or progressing towards meeting the standards but will likely require continued support.